shackle-rs/shackle/docs/src/compilation/thir/type-specialise.md

 Type specialisation involves generating concrete versions of polymorphic functions for each call to such a function.
 This is needed because the [MIR](../mir/mir.md) does not have polymorphic functions.

-We start by finding the the top-level polymorphic calls, and then create the concrete versions if we haven't already.
+We start by finding the top-level polymorphic calls, and then create the concrete versions if we haven't already.
 We then traverse the bodies of the functions and recursively specialise polymorphic calls in them.